microsoft/rushjs.io-website/pages/advanced/npm_doppelgangers.md

 - **Non-single singletons:**  Suppose **library-f** has an API which exposes a cache object that is intended to be a singleton instance shared by all consumers of the library.
-  When two different components call `require("library-f")` they may get two different instantiations, and there will suddenly be two instances of the singleton (because the underlying "global" variable will be allocated in two different closures).
+  When two different components call `require("library-f")` they may get two different library instantiations, which means there will suddenly be two instances of the singleton (i.e. the underlying "global" variable gets allocated in two different closures).
   This can lead to very strange behavior that is difficult to debug.

 - **Duplicate types:** Suppose **library-f** is a TypeScript library.
 The compiler will encounter duplicate copies of all the \*.d.ts files for that library.
 For example, each class will have two copies of its declaration, which cannot be deduplicated by following symlink targets, since they are separate physical files.
-In general identical class declarations are not considered interchangeable and will cause compile errors.
+In general identical class declarations are not considered interchangeable by TypeScript and will cause compile errors when mixed.
 Typescript 2.x introduced a heuristic for detecting and equating these duplicates, but it involves additional complexity and processing.
-Other build tools may not be so sophisticated.
+  Other build tasks may not be so sophisticated.

 - **Semantically different doppelgangers:**  Suppose **F** has a dependency **G** that is also consumed by other packages in the tree.
 In the tree, the first copy of **F1**